code16/sharp/docs/multiforms.md

 ## Configuration

-Once the classes written, we have to declare the forms in the sharp config file.
+Once the classes written, you must to declare the forms in the sharp config file.
 So instead of:

     // config/sharp.php